LuxMiranda/herms/README.md

 ### What's new:
 - Yarr!
 Herm's now supports both English and Pirate!
 Simply make it ``language = "pirate"`` in your ``config.hs``!
 - "Pirate" is but the first language that Herm's is now capable of supporting.
 We need your help to translate it into others!
+Currently in progress: Português, Español

 ### Installation